viniciuswkf/coinbase-payments/README.md

 # Coinbase Payments

-✅ Unofficial Coinbase Commerce JS API | Receive BTC, ETH, LTC, DOGE and others | The simplest way to receive crypto payments on your website!
+🔵🔥 Unofficial Coinbase Commerce JS Client | Receive BTC, ETH, LTC, DOGE and others | The simplest way to Receive Crypto payments on your Website!

 ## Install